What You'll Learn

 Treating depression when kids are away at college can be complicated.
 Colleges have health centers on campus with professionals who can help, but convincing kids to go there can be “a feat in itself,” notes Dr. Boorady.
 That’s why he advises that kids who have already struggled with depression should contact the mental health professionals on campus before going to college.
 Having already made that initial contact and already knowing who and what to expect makes asking for help much easier.

 Keep in mind that health centers typically limit the number of sessions students can receive, but they will make referrals to other professionals located nearby.
-If your child has depression she will likely need ongoing treatment, either for therapy or for monitoring medication or both.
+If your child has depression they will likely need ongoing treatment, either for therapy or for monitoring medication or both.
 Traveling back home for health care often isn’t realistic and receiving consistent treatment is important, so it’s good to find a provider your child can rely on in the community.

 Not a good time to stop medication